 Pretrial Detention: According to a 2014 EU-funded study, more than 60 percent of the prison population consisted of pretrial detainees.
-According to official statistics, among the 9,422 registered prisoners in 2016, 4,383 were pretrial detainees.
+According to official statistics, approximately 4,200 of the approximately 10,000 registered prisoners in 2017 were pretrial detainees.
 The law states an accused person may not be held in pretrial detention for more than six months for minor crimes; however, authorities routinely held persons in custody until a court demanded their release.
 Judicial backlogs and absenteeism of judges resulted in an average delay of two years between the filing of charges and the beginning of a trial.
 In cases involving allegations of murder, threats to state security, and embezzlement of public funds, there were no limits on the length of pretrial detention.
-In many cases, pretrial detainees were held longer than the length of sentence later received.
-The November 2016 modification to the criminal code created permanent criminal chambers to reduce the backlog of pretrial detainees, with some success.
+In many cases pretrial detainees were held longer than the length of sentence later imposed.
+The 2016 modification to the criminal code created permanent criminal chambers to reduce the backlog of pretrial detainees, with some success.